AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-experience-fragment.md

 * **Duplicate**: Duplicate an Experience Fragment.
 You can change the path, name, title, and the template.
 You can also select different conditions when you duplicate an Experience Fragment.

 * **Remove**: Remove an Experience Fragment from the outputs list.
 A confirmation prompt appears.
 Once you confirm, the Experience Fragment is removed from the **Outputs** list.
+But the Experience Fragment is not deleted from the folder.

-* **View**: View the Experience Fragment in an editor.
+* **View**: View the Experience Fragment editor.
 You can also make changes and save them.